-Under the Telecommunications and Radiocommunications Act No. 30 of 2009, the Telecommunications and Radiocommunications Regulator can only publically report on aggregated data.
+Under the Telecommunications and Radiocommunications Act No. 30 of 2009, the Telecommunications Radiocommunications and Broadcasting Regulator (TRBR) can only publically report on aggregated data.
 The Vanuatu Coverage Map is the aggregation of coverage for all operators in Vanuatu.
 Therefore depending on the operator you use that operator may not may coverage in that area, even if the aggregated data indicates that coverage is available.

 In this case you should initially look at each operator’s coverage maps and secondly speak to the operator directly to clarify your issues.
 For more detail on each operator’s coverage please visit the following links

 Confirmation of 98% Population Coverage

 TRBR engaged an independent consultancy firm, SAT Pty Ltd (SAT), that specialises in mobile and radiocommunications to undertake drive testing and predictive modelling to confirm the provision of coverage to 98% of the population of Vanuatu following the completion of the UAP Undertakings as at the 1st of January, 2018.
 Details of this study can be found here: https://www.trr.vu/en/telecom-industry/universal-access/report/stakeholders-update-report-no-8